 A short film investigating the metaphors of vision used in surveillance hardware brand videos.
 Uses various Generative Adversarial Networks(GAN)/ machine learning image synthesis techniques to generate material related to vision and changing landscapes.
 Also looks at word associations with images by using text descriptions to generate images.
 The images generated were then used as “found footage” for the film.

+Apollo, Apollo!
 In this swift hell, firefighters wore upwards of seventy-five pounds of gear, as they walked atop a landscape rendered to burning coal.
 Guided only by headlights, the firefighters would soak the path in front of them.
-Every step released a fine silt of red embers and ash that moved weightlessly through the air, accompanied with […]
+Every step released a fine silt of red embers and ash that moved weightlessly through the air, […]